RAHenriksen/NGSNGS/README.md

 * Added capture (-cap|--capture) simulations of regions solely containing variants provided by the vcf or bcf file (-vcf|-bcf)
 * Added simulation of variants in LD (-linkage), by merging those regions in vcf which overlaps with each other after adding number of flanking (-fl) nucleotide to the variant position
 * Added -name | --headername option to provide an individuals name when simulating variants from vcf files, with the name defined in vcf header
+* Simulate mismatches from a provided mismatch matrix (-m3 || --mismatchmatrix) created from a metagenomic datasets from metaDMG https://github.com/metaDMG-dev/metaDMG-cpp
+* Store (-Dumpm3) the converted mismatch matrix (provided with -m3) into a NGSNGS format which can be used for mismatch files -mf
 * Added an amplicon simulation mode: simulate sequencing errors, mutations or deamination on your empirical data, while allowing for file conversion, see [NGSNGS - amplicon alteration](#AMPLICON)
 ## GENERAL
 Next Generation Simulator for Next Generator Sequencing Data version 0.9.2.1